+Up-to-date checking is run for all synthesis design flows.
 Up-to-date checking includes the following:

-• The GUI launches mapper modules (pre-mapping and technology mapping) and saves the intermediate netlists and log files in the synwork and synlog folders, respectively.
+- The GUI launches mapper modules (pre-mapping and technology mapping) and saves the intermediate netlists and log files in the synwork and synlog folders, respectively. - After each individual module run completes, the GUI optionally copies the contents of these intermediate log files from the synlog folder and adds them to the Project log file (rev 1/projectName.srr).
+To set this option, see Copy Individual Job Logs to the SRR Log File, on page 186.

-- After each individual module run completes, the GUI optionally copies the contents of these intermediate log files from the synlog folder and adds them to the Project log file (rev_1/projectName.srr).
-To set this option, see Copy Individual Job Logs to the SRR Log File, on page 180. - If you re-synthesize the design and there are no changes to the inputs (HDL, constraints, and Project options): - The GUI does not rerun pre-mapping and technology mapping and no new netlist files are created. - In the HTML log file, the GUI adds a link that points to the existing pre-mapping and mapping log files from the previous run.
-Doubleclick on this link (@L: indicates the link) to open the new text file window.
+- If you re-synthesize the design and there are no changes to the inputs (HDL, constraints, and Project options): - The GUI does not rerun pre-mapping and technology mapping and no new netlist files are created. - In the HTML log file, the GUI adds a link that points to the existing pre-mapping and mapping log files from the previous run.
+Double-click on this link (@L: indicates the link) to open the new text file window.